-Most recently, she completed her first narrative feature WEXFORD PLAZA, which premiered at the Torino Film Festival.
-It also screened in competition at Slamdance, and was awarded the Comcast Best Narrative Feature Award by the Center for Asian American Media in San Francisco and nominated for the Toronto Film Critics Association's Best Canadian Film Award, and nominated for the John Dunning Discovery Award by the Academy of Canadian Cinema and Television.
+Her debut narrative feature, WEXFORD PLAZA, is an awkwardly humourous film that screened in competition at Slamdance in 2017, was awarded the Comcast Best Narrative Feature Award by the Center for Asian American Media in San Francisco and nominated for the Toronto Film Critics Association's Best Canadian Film Award, and nominated for the John Dunning Discovery Award by the Academy of Canadian Cinema and Television.

 Her previous films include: THE POWER OF LOVE, a short documentary about Celine Dion fans in Kenya that premiered in Hot Docs in 2011; GENTRIFICATION GUILT METER, an interactive installation completed during a residency at Brooklyn’s Uniondocs Centre for Documentary Arts; EMBODYING TORONTO, which won WIFT-T’s Most Innovative Film by a Female Director Award at the Toronto Urban Film Festival in 2009; and SOUVENIRS FROM ASIA, which won Reelworld Film Festival’s Outstanding Canadian Short Award in 2008.

 Her work has been supported by the Ontario Arts Council and the Canada Council for the Arts.

 WEXFORD PLAZA - Fiction Feature, 2017

 Nominated: 2018 Academy of Canadian Cinema & Television "John Dunning Discovery Award"

 Nominated: 2017 Toronto Film Critics Association's "Best Canadian Film Award"

 Winner: 2017 "Comcast Best Narrative Feature Award" at the Centre for Asian American Media's CAAMFEST

 Winner: 2017 "Best Narrative Feature Award" at the San Diego Asian Film Festival